 Just 20 minutes from the city, the neighbourhood and surrounding suburbs are home to many Italian families, and they cultural ties are still strong.

-Small stores selling what the inner city folks would call ‘artisan food’ line the street – the residents out here don’t care much for the label, they prefer to think of it as ‘real’ food – the once bright red paint on the bakery store front now faded but the quality of the food remains.
+Small stores selling what the inner city folks would call ‘artisan food’ line the street – the residents out here don’t care much for the label and wrapping (check out this site to learn what are the requirements), they prefer to think of it as ‘real’ food – the once bright red paint on the bakery store front now faded but the quality of the food remains.

 This is Haberfield, Sydney’s real Little Italy.